sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ```

 ### 3.3 for comprehensions
-In contrast to the previous two approaches, for comprehensions are syntactic constructs to build a new collection by applying some operations to each element of an existing collection.
+In contrast to the previous two approaches, `for` comprehensions are syntactic constructs to build a new collection by applying some operations to each element of an existing collection.

-We might already know comprehensions from other languages such as Python:
+We might already know comprehensions from other languages, such as Python:

 ##### **Code**
 ```Python